XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: Experiments

 \subsection{Ablation Study}

 We first conduct ablation on the cross-attention module and temporal modulation layer to showcase their effectiveness for boosting learning in message decoding.
 As shown in \autoref{fig:ablation}, our approach demonstrates superior learning efficiency, reaching approximately 98\% accuracy.
 When removing the modulation component, performance drops significantly to around 60\%.
-More dramatically, ablating the cross-attention mechanism causes accuracy to drop to random guess levels (50\%), indicating this is a crucial architectural element.
-These results clearly demonstrate that while both components contribute to model performance, cross-attention is particularly vital for effective message retrieval learning.
-Furthermore, we ablate the proposed temporal-frequency loss $\mathcal{L}_{\text{TF}}$ and the adaptive bandwidth with constant weight $\gamma=1$.
-As shown in \autoref{tab:audio_quality}, both of them contribute to improving perceptual quality.
+More dramatically, ablating the cross-attention mechanism causes accuracy to drop to random‑guess levels (50\%), highlighting its crucial role in the architecture.
+Our ablation studies highlight the contributions of key architectural components.
+Notably, the partial parameter sharing enabled by the cross-attention mechanism is particularly impactful for improving message decoding efficiency and accuracy.
+While the temporal conditioning module also contributes, the ability of the detector to directly attend to shared message embeddings via cross-attention appears to be a more dominant factor in achieving robust attribution compared to ablations without it.
+Furthermore, we ablate the proposed TF loss $\mathcal{L}_{\text{TF}}$ and the adaptive bandwidth with constant weight $\gamma=1$.
+As shown in \autoref{tab:audio_quality}, both of them contribute to perceptual quality.